Brad Marchand: Boston Bruins (2009–2025)

 In the opening game of the Bruins' 2018–19 season against the newly-defending Stanley Cup champion Washington Capitals on October 3, 2018, in which the Bruins would lose 7–0, Marchand became frustrated with post-goal celebration by Capitals forward Lars Eller and started fighting Eller hard enough to bloody him.
 Marchand was ejected from the game with fighting and instigator penalties, as well as a 10-minute game misconduct.
 In his next game the next day, Marchand tied his career high four assists in a game as part of a 4–0 shutout against the Buffalo Sabres as he recorded assists on all four goals by Patrice Bergeron, David Pastrňák, Ryan Donato and captain Zdeno Chára, respectively.
 He and the Perfection line of him, Bergeron and Pastrňák continued to generate offensive power throughout the season, and on March 31, 2019, Marchand scored the 26th shorthanded goal of his career against Jimmy Howard of the Detroit Red Wings, breaking Rick Middleton's franchise record.
 In the following game against the Columbus Blue Jackets on April 3, Marchand scored his 100th point of the season with an assist on a goal by David Pastrňák, becoming the tenth player in franchise history to reach the mark and the first Bruin since Joe Thornton during the 2002–03 season.
 For his performance, Marchand received an NHL second All-Star team selection, as well as his third consecutive Elizabeth C. Dufresne Trophy and the Bruins' First Star.
 He ended the season with 36 goals and a career high 64 assists and 100 points in 79 games as the Bruins as a team finished as the third seed in the East for a second consecutive season.
 After the Bruins defeated the Toronto Maple Leafs in seven games in the first round of the 2019 playoffs for the second consecutive year and overcame a 3–2 series deficit, the Bruins and the Columbus Blue Jackets faced each other again in the second round.
-In Game 3 of the series on April 30, Marchand came under fire for a punch to the back of the head of defenceman Scott Harrington, which ultimately did not result in a suspension.
-The Bruins would eventually defeat the eighth-seeded Blue Jackets in six games and followed up by defeating the seventh-seeded Carolina Hurricanes in a four-game sweep in the Eastern Conference finals, clinching a spot in the 2019 Stanley Cup Final, Marchand's third appearance in the Stanley Cup Finals.
-Going into the Finals, Marchand was considered a heavy favorite for the Conn Smythe Trophy as the playoff MVP if the Bruins were to win the Stanley Cup.
-However, Marchand could not carry his scoring power from the regular season and the first three rounds of the playoffs into the Finals, scoring only two goals and three assists for five points in the series and carrying a −2 rating.
-The Bruins took the St. Louis Blues to seven games, falling 4–1 in the seventh and final game on home ice on June 12, while Marchand took responsibility for part of his team's game 7 loss.
-At the end of the first period of Game 7, with less than 15 seconds remaining before the first intermission, Marchand skated to the bench to signal for a line change, allowing opponents Jaden Schwartz and Alex Pietrangelo of the Blues to skate by him, with the latter scoring a goal against goaltender and teammate Tuukka Rask.
+In game three of the series on April 30, Marchand came under fire for a punch to the back of the head of defenceman Scott Harrington, which ultimately did not result in a suspension.
+The Bruins would eventually defeat the eighth-seeded Blue Jackets in six games and followed up by defeating the seventh-seeded Carolina Hurricanes in a four-game sweep in the Eastern Conference Final, clinching a spot in the 2019 Stanley Cup Final, Marchand's third appearance in the Stanley Cup Final.
+Going into the Final, Marchand was considered a heavy favorite for the Conn Smythe Trophy as the playoff MVP if the Bruins were to win the Stanley Cup.
+However, Marchand could not carry his scoring power from the regular season and the first three rounds of the playoffs into the Final, scoring only two goals and three assists for five points in the series and carrying a −2 rating.
+The Bruins took the St. Louis Blues to seven games, falling 4–1 in the seventh and final game on home ice on June 12, while Marchand took responsibility for part of his team's game seven loss.
+At the end of the first period of game seven, with less than 15 seconds remaining before the first intermission, Marchand skated to the bench to signal for a line change, allowing opponents Jaden Schwartz and Alex Pietrangelo of the Blues to skate by him, with the latter scoring a goal against goaltender and teammate Tuukka Rask.